swimlane/ngx-graph/.github/ISSUE_TEMPLATE/bug_report.md

 **Demo**
 Provide an online demo (stackblitz, codesandbox, or similar) where the issue can be reproduced

+**ngx-graph version**
+Specify the version of ngx-graph where this bug is present

 **Additional context**
 Add any other context about the problem here.